kunofellasleep/Easeboy/README.md

 ![capture](https://github.com/kunoworldwide/Easeboy/blob/media/capture.gif)

-EASEBOY™ is a tool to help you choose the best easing for your works.
 Just set the duration and you can check an easing animation.

 - Move animation
 - Scale animation